luketudge/introduction-to-programming/content/command_line.md

 On Windows, a similar-looking application called the 'Command prompt' serves the same function.
 Alternatively, if you have installed Anaconda as recommended for the class, you can access the command line via an app called 'Anaconda Prompt'.
 The [online documentation](https://docs.anaconda.com/anaconda/user-guide/getting-started/#open-anaconda-prompt) for Anaconda provides a few more details about this app.

 Unfortunately, different operating systems understand different commands.
 Windows in particular differs from the others.
-So in order to ensure that the demonstrations work for all of us, we will limit our use of the command line just to what is necessary for the techniques we need to learn, and we will use the command line in a way that is compatible with all the major operating systems.
+So in order to ensure that the demonstrations work for all of us, we will limit our use of the command line just to what is necessary for the techniques we need to learn.
+In the few cases that different commands are needed on different operating systems, I will let you know.

 ## Basic commands